cartesi/rollups-node/offchain/data/README.md

 ## Perform database migrations

-Follow the commands bellow to perform the migration.
+Follow the commands below to perform the migration.
-This procedure create the tables in PostgreSQL also generate the file `src/schema.rs`.
+This procedure creates the tables in PostgreSQL and also generates the file `src/schema.rs`.

 ```sh
 diesel migration run